Reserve a Room

 S.Y Agnon House

-This is the two-storey house where Nobel prize-winning author S.Y.
+This is the two-storey house in which Nobel Prize-winning author S.Y.
 Agnon resided.

 On the ground floor, the living room has been preserved.

 Its character teaches us about the modesty and simplicity that typified Agnon’s family life.
-The other rooms in the house feature exhibits of photographs, paintings, and other items.
+Other rooms in the house feature exhibits of photographs, paintings, and other items.

 Agnon’s study, with its extensive and unique library containing thousands of books, is on the second floor.
-Various items that belonged to Agnon are also exhibited here, including the typewriter on which his wife Esther typed his stories from his handwriting.
+Various items that belonged to Agnon are also exhibited here, including the typewriter on which his wife Esther typed his stories from his handwritten manuscripts.

-The room beside the library contains, among other things, Agnon’s Nobel Prize and Israel Prize certificates.
-Study days, lectures, and workshops are held in the reading room, and tours in Jerusalem on the theme of Agnon and his works are organized.
+The room next to the library contains, among other things, Agnon’s Nobel Prize and Israel Prize certificates.
+Seminaries, lectures, and workshops are held in the reading room, and tours in Jerusalem on the theme of Agnon and his works are available.